nelsonjchen/cloud-geoip-dns-testing/README.md

 # 🗺️ Cloud GeoIP via DNS Test Tool

-*Hey DNS, where do you think I am?*
+*Hey clouds, where do your DNS servers think I am?*

 Make sure that your ISP's DNS server or a third-party DNS server is returning the correct results from popular cloud providers via DNS-based geolocation.